 More details on the AllStar and Echolink connectivity can be found here.

 442.275 MHz – UHF 70 cm repeater on 442.275 MHz (+5 MHz offset) running a digital multi-mode controller supporting DMR, D-STAR, Yaseu System Fusion, and P25.
 Transmit power is about 100 watts into the duplexer.

 Repeaters are really just a separate transmitter and receiver, that are connected together with a repeater controller.
 Whatever is received on the receiver is re-transmitted on the transmitter.
 A great guide to how repeaters work by N4UJW can be found here.

-Both of SARA’s repeaters are at the same physical location, which is a commercial tower and building owned by N8XPK.
+Both of SARA’s repeaters are at the same physical location, which is a commercial tower and building owned by Marty Baker N8XPK.
 The two repeaters share a cabinet, power systems, feed line, and parts of the antenna system.
-The VHF and UHF systems operate as independent repeaters most of the time.
-Both the UHF repeater and VHF repeaters are controlled by Raspberry Pi series 2 boards, with both running the HamVoip.org Allstar image.
-The Raspberry Pi boards do all of the repeater control duties including identifiers, courtesy beeps, timers, etc, as well as connections to other repeaters via Allstar and Echolink.
+The VHF and UHF systems operate as independent repeaters.
+The VHF repeater is controlled by a HamVoip.org Allstar image operating on a Raspberry Pi.
+The UHF repeater is controlled by a Pi-Star image running on a Raspberry Pi.
+The Raspberry Pi boards do all of the repeater control duties including identifiers, courtesy beeps, timers, etc, as well as connections to other repeaters via Allstar, Echolink.
 No “traditional” repeater controllers are in use in the system.

 The diagram below shows the high level of how the systems are interconnected, and which components are shared.
 There are obviously more components than what is shown on this diagram, but the main components are represented.